tejas-73/Detection-of-a-card-from-an-image/README.md

 # Detection-of-a-card-from-an-image
 Detection of a card from an image is a well recognised problem in computer vision.
 Here is a way to implement the same.
+Card Images I have considered is in Images folder

 I also tried on some apparel images.
 Some House images.
 And the results are more or less quite convincing.
+These Images are in Extra_Images folder
 # Methods of Implementation
 # 1) Using Patched K-Means Clustering and Averaging.
 Most of the Images that we see today have illumination effects in them, because of which, the clustering algorithm may get misled by unwanted clustering resulting in illumination artifacts.